How to Use This Tool

 Photographers

-Analyze color composition in photos, identify dominant tones, and extract colors for color grading reference or mood boards.
+Sample tones from photos, identify standout colors, and pull palettes for color grading reference or mood boards.

 Game Developers

-Sample colors from concept art, sprite sheets, and environment references to maintain consistent color palettes in game assets.
+Sample colors from concept art, sprite sheets, and environment references to keep consistent color palettes across game assets.

 Social Media Managers

-Match colors from brand images and templates to create consistent social media posts and stories across platforms.
+Match colors from brand images and templates to create consistent posts, stories, and reels across every platform.

 Interior Designers

-Extract colors from inspiration photos, fabric swatches, and paint samples to communicate exact colors to clients and suppliers.
+Pick colors from inspiration photos, fabric swatches, and paint samples to communicate exact shades to clients and suppliers.

 Students

-Learn about color theory by picking and comparing colors from images, understanding HEX/RGB/HSL values in practice.
+Learn color theory hands-on by picking and comparing colors from images and seeing the HEX, RGB, and HSL values side by side.

 Illustrators

-Sample colors from reference images to build accurate color palettes for digital illustrations and artwork.
+Sample colors from reference images and photos to build accurate color palettes for digital illustrations and artwork.

 Email Designers

-Extract colors from brand assets and templates to ensure email designs match the brand's visual identity exactly.
+Extract colors from brand assets and templates to make sure email designs match the brand's visual identity exactly.

 Print Designers

-Pick colors from digital proofs and reference files to verify color consistency before sending to print.
+Pick colors from digital proofs and reference files to verify color consistency before sending the job to print.

 Accessibility Auditors

-Sample foreground and background colors from screenshots to check contrast ratios and WCAG compliance.
+Sample foreground and background colors from screenshots so you can plug them into a contrast checker for WCAG audits.

 Marketing Teams